saitalilyas/Miage-C3P/Module09-Inheritance/1-Lectures.md

 Check the PDFs, watch the videos.

-The lectures on Inheritance: Module 5 from https://advanced-design-mooc.pharo.org/#module5
+The lectures on Inheritance:

-- Delegation vs. Inheritance
+- Delegation vs. Inheritance from Module 5 Module 5 https://advanced-design-mooc.pharo.org/#module5
+- Coupling Law of Demeter from Module 9 from https://advanced-design-mooc.pharo.org/#module9